APNEP Funded Engagement & Stewardship Projects: N.C. Wildlife Federation

 Pembroke Creek Park

-Pembroke Creek Park will be the third location involved in this project where partners will focus on restoring the park’s valuable wetland habitat.
+Pembroke Creek Park will be the fourth location involved in this project where partners will focus on restoring the park’s valuable wetland habitat.
 Pembroke Creek is home to a myriad of wildlife vital to the area’s ecological footprint.
 Unfortunately, over the years, many invasive species have taken root throughout the wetland, severely decreasing the ability of native plants to prosper.
 In partnership with the Edenton-Chowan Recreation Department, the project team plans to mobilize volunteers throughout the Edenton area to plant hundreds of native species in the wetland meadow, around an existing boardwalk, and in the West Queen Street Ditch.

-Image 5: Site of the Pembroke Creek Park wetland restoration.
+Image 6: Site of the Pembroke Creek Park wetland restoration.
 Photo credit: Laura Frazier.

 The park is heavily used by the citizens of Edenton, NC for everything from competitive and recreational fishing to kayaking and wildlife viewing.
 Frazier exclaimed how she loves “watching the Killdeer [bird] as they go through their different seasons” here.
 According to both Frazier and Bohorquez, this feeds the community’s interest in helping enhance the wetland ecosystem.
 A team of volunteers will plant nearly 200 new native plants throughout the ecosystem, supporting vital habitats for the region’s valuable flora and fauna.
 Additionally, an educational panel will be installed in tandem with opportunities for educational programming.
-Signage will inform visitors about the importance of protecting the delicate wetland ecosystems like those found in Pembroke Creek.
+Signage will inform visitors about the importance of protecting delicate wetland ecosystems like those found in Pembroke Creek.
 The installation of an educational panel in the park about the area’s history, river basin, and native wildlife will broaden this education to reach the wider community.
 This panel will also be translated into English and Spanish, helping bridge language barriers that may otherwise prevent community members from learning about the region’s value.
 Educational programs will aim to bring the community together through experiential learning opportunities in the newly restored wetland.

 Bringing Together Communities Through Volunteerism